Page Not Found

 I assess the role of labor market monopsony—finitely-elastic firm-specific labor supply—in the context of a New Keynesian model.
 Previous work has theorized that this feature is a source of real rigidity, permitting New Keynesian models to feature flatter Phillips curves, and thus smaller (and more realistic) responses of inflation to demand shocks.
 First, I modify a basic New Keynesian model to include firm-specific labor, and calibrate the labor supply elasticities to micro-empirical estimates.Consistent with this mechanism serving as a source of real rigidity, firm-specific labor substantially reduces the slope of the Phillips curve relative to the perfectly competitive labor market benchmark.
 However, this depends strongly on the elasticity chosen, and requires distinguishing the firm-specific and aggregate labor supply elasticities, which previous work often fails to do.
 Second, I provide a cross-sectional empirical test for this mechanism.
 I estimate the firm-specific labor supply elasticity by industry in the Survey of Income and Program Participation using a dynamic monopsony model.
 I then estimate industry responses to monetary policy shocks.
 Contrary to the New Keynesian model, I find no evidence that industry differences in firm-specific labor supply elasticities lead to different industry price responses to monetary policy shocks.
 My results do not support the theory that firm-specific labor is a source of real rigidity.

-Unemployment Effects of Stay-at-Home Orders: Evidence from High Frequency Claims Data
+Unemployment Effects of Stay-at-Home Orders: Evidence from High Frequency Claims Data with Chaewon Baek, Peter McCrory, and Todd Messer.

-published at The Review of Economics and Statistics.
+Published at The Review of Economics and Statistics.
 December, 2021.

 We use the high-frequency, decentralized implementation of Stay-at-Home orders in the U.S. to disentangle the labor market effects of SAH orders from the general economic disruption wrought by the COVID-19 pandemic.
 We find that each week of SAH exposure increased a state's weekly initial unemployment insurance (UI) claims by 1.9% of its employment level relative to other states.
 A back-of-the-envelope calculation implies that, of the 17 million UI claims between March 14 and April 4, only 4 million were attributable to SAH orders.
 We present a currency union model to provide conditions for mapping this estimate to aggregate employment losses.